LevelUpMarketers/tta-management-plugin/docs/RecurringBilling.md

 When new payment information is submitted the plugin attempts to retry the failed charge immediately—on success the stored membership level and `subscription_status` return to `active`.

+Payment updates now pull the `customerProfileId` and `customerPaymentProfileId` from `ARBGetSubscription` and send the Accept.js opaque token to an `updateCustomerPaymentProfile` request.
+Because subscriptions reference that payment profile, updating it refreshes the billing method without sending raw card data to Authorize.Net.

 ## Converting Past Transactions

 Existing one‑time transactions can be turned into recurring subscriptions